 Depending on who you’re working for, and what the tasks are, expect to earn anywhere from $10 – $60 per hour as a virtual assistant.

-Things You Need to Become a Virtual Assistant
+What Qualifications Do You Need to Be a Virtual Assistant?

 - Good timekeeping